 We have budgeted based on known BAU headcount and salaries by function.
+The FTE headcount (as shown in the table below) will increase in 2024/25.
+The main driver for this is recruitment for the Helix Programme.
+Much of this uplift for the programme is to cover the early onboarding of roles that will be required to support MHHS migration.
 The projected fall in the average headcount for Elexon by 2026/27 reflects the implementation timeline of our major programmes (Kinnect, Helix and the MHHS Programme).
 We will proactively retain resources with core knowledge and industry expertise that are essential to delivering the performance we envisage in our new strategy.